 Here are some examples of both a very basic project outline, and a detailed project plan:

-- Sample Task List for Website Redesign (MS Word, 13 KB, 2 pages, December 2012) shows a high-level project outline
+- Sample Task List for Website Redesign (Word document, 13 KB, 2 pages, December 2012) shows a high-level project outline

 - Sample Website Redesign Schedule (PDF, 249 KB, 10 pages, December 2012) shows a detailed website migration project plan